rgambord/c99-doc/doc/sections/7/24/4/5/4/index.rst

 .. _9899_7.24.4.5.4p2:

+.. container:: snum

+   :ref:`2 <9899_7.24.4.5.4p2>`

-:ref:`2 <9899_7.24.4.5.4p2>` The wcsrchr function locates the last occurrence of c in the wide string pointed to by s.
+The wcsrchr function locates the last occurrence of c in the wide string pointed to by s.
 The terminating null wide character is considered to be part of the wide string.

 .. rubric:: Returns

 .. _9899_7.24.4.5.4p3:

+.. container:: snum

+   :ref:`3 <9899_7.24.4.5.4p3>`

-:ref:`3 <9899_7.24.4.5.4p3>` The wcsrchr function returns a pointer to the wide character, or a null pointer if c does not occur in the wide string.
+The wcsrchr function returns a pointer to the wide character, or a null pointer if c does not occur in the wide string.